 (3) No action, claim or demand lies against the Board of Gold Corporation, or any person who is or was a member of that Board, in respect of any act, matter or thing done or omitted to be done in good faith in the exercise or purported exercise of any function performed under the repealed Act by the Board of directors of the Western Australian Mint.

-[Clause 6 amended by No. 10 of 1990 s.
+[Clause 6 amended: No. 10 of 1990 s.
 6.]

 7. Appropriation for employment benefits